ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-2-0-announcement.md

 **3. Unparalleled Data Retrievability:** With erasure coding, Swarm ensures that files remain retrievable even in cases of severe data loss (the [specific level of protection can be adjusted](https://docs.ethswarm.org/docs/develop/access-the-swarm/erasure-coding#uploading-with-erasure-coding) to match the desired balance of cost vs data protection).

-**4. Improved Incentives for Node Operators:** Optimizations in the localstore component enhance chunk syncing performance, potentially reducing freezes and improving the user experience for node operators.
+**4. Smoother Experience for Node Operators:** Optimisations in the localstore component enhance chunk syncing performance, potentially reducing freezes and improving the user experience for node operators.

 ### Join the Swarm!